suxess-it/kubriX/kubrix-playground-github-codespaces.md

 After creating the new repo it can take up to 30 minutes that the ApplicationSet triggers a new API call to search for new Github repos.
 You can trigger this manually by deleting the applicationset-controller pod.

-Details about our onboarding concept are explained in [Onboarding](https://github.com/suxess-it/sx-cnp-oss/blob/main/backstage-resources/docs/ONBOARDING.md).
-There is also explained how to modify which gitops-Repos to onboard new teams and new applications.
+Details about our onboarding concept are explained in [App-Onboarding-Documentation](https://github.com/suxess-it/kubriX/blob/main/backstage-resources/docs/onboarding/onboarding-apps.md) and [Team-Onboarding-Documentation](https://github.com/suxess-it/kubriX/blob/main/backstage-resources/docs/onboarding/onboarding-teams.md ).

 ## Known issues